Programs/ Primary/ Primary 6 / PSLE Science

 Every WA tracked & teacher-monitored

 Weekly Assignment results are logged against each child by topic, by week.
-Teachers review each student's progress weekly — not at term-end — so open-ended phrasing wobbles get scheduled back in deliberately, before PSLE.
+Teachers review each student's progress weekly — not at term-end — so weak spots in open-ended phrasing are revisited deliberately, before PSLE.

 Where students lose marks